dotherightthing/wpdtrt-gallery/readme.txt

 * Fix build badge

 = 1.7.0 =
-* Adapt plugin to use the new wpdtrt-plugin-boilerplate system
+* Adapt plugin to use the new wpdtrt-plugin system

 = 1.6.10 =
 * Add tests for 1.6.9